As the most blessed time of the year approaches, we can already feel the excitement around us!

 6) Being too idle makes you lethargic

-If you’re one of those people that avoid doing too much work in the month of Ramadan so you feel less tired, well, we hate to break this up to you.
+If you’re one of those people that avoid doing too much work in the month of Ramadan so you feel less tired, well, we hate to break this up.
 According to research, the idler you are while fasting, the hungrier you might get soon.
-Of course, this is why when you’re bored our first instinct is to eat.
+Of course, this is why when you’re bored your first instinct is to eat.
 So, make sure you keep yourself distracted!

 7) Incorporate nuts and dried fruits in your diet!

 Instead of consuming oily and fried snacks, opt for a more healthy diet.
 Dry fruits and nuts are blessings in disguise!
 Nuts such as almonds, walnuts, raisins, and most importantly, dates are full of vitamins and minerals that you would need to feel energetic throughout the day!